Jacobs Wells Baths: Bristol before public baths

 19th Century Bristol suffered during the cholera epidemics of the early 1830s - the first time cholera had spread to the UK.
 The first outbreak in Bristol, which started in July 1832, killed 626 residents by November 1832.

 Conditions in Bristol had not improved by 1845, when a Royal Commission appointed to investigate the Health of Towns stated the city had the unenviable reputation as "the third most unhealthy town in England", and found that there "are few, if any, large towns in England in which the supply of water is so inadequate as at Bristol", and noted there were no public baths in the city at all.
-The council was slow to react and, despite opening a baths at Broadweir in 1847, during another cholera outbreak in 1849 444 people died.
+The council was slow to react and, despite opening baths at Broadweir in 1847, during another cholera outbreak in 1849 444 people died.

 A Report from the Government's General Board of Health to Parliament in 1850 criticised the bad or absent public works in Bristol, with one Commissioner reporting that "the state of the water-supply and privies in the affected localities perhaps worse than I have seen it in most other places."

-In response to the 1845 Royal Commission, and reports from Health of Towns Associations, which criticised the poor and unsanitary conditions in Britain's cities, the Government passed the Public Health Act 1848.
+In response to the 1845 Royal Commission, and reports from Health of Towns Associations, which criticised the poor and unsanitary conditions in Britain's cities, the government passed the Public Health Act 1848 (11 & 12 Vict. c.
+63).
 Following the 1850 General Board of Health Report the Council decided to adopt the Act's powers, and became the Local Board of Health in 1851.

-The Council first set its attention to sewers, drains and supplying water, and by the 1860s was leading the way on public health reform.
+The council first set its attention to sewers, drains and supplying water, and by the 1860s was leading the way on public health reform.
 Between 1851 and 1883 the annual mortality rate in the city fell from 28 per thousand in 1851 to 18 per thousand in 1883.

 After a less dramatic cholera outbreak in 1866, the Council in 1875 set its Baths and Wash-Houses Committee to investigate establishing further public baths.
 The result was a recommendation to establish a public baths to cater for St Augustine's and Hotwells.